Introduction

 as a pre-requisite for academic careers.

-As well as planning then conducting research and writing the thesis, PhD students will often teach undergraduate or master’s students, support more senior academics in their research work, publish articles, attend and present at conferences, work with business or other organisations to explore the value of their research in other fields outside academia (impact), collaborate with organisations or individuals (knowledge exchange) and contribute to their field in voluntary capacity (for example, as a reviewer, event organiser, network co-ordinator).
+PhD students plan then conduct research and writing the thesis.
+Additionally, PhD students will often teach undergraduate or master’s students, support more senior academics in their research work, publish articles, attend and present at conferences, work with business or other organisations for public engagement and impact, collaborate with organisations or individuals for knowledge exchange, and contribute to their field in voluntary capacity (for example, as a journal reviewer, event organiser, network co-ordinator).

 When can I do a PhD?